SkynetLabs/ansible-playbooks/README.md

 The role the playbook is using is not installed.

 Fix:
-Install the role by executing:
+Install all required roles and collections by executing:
 `scripts/install-ansible-roles-and-collections.sh`

 ### Unreachable Host